paulmrest/Lab03-SystemIO/README.md

 ### Challenge 6
 A console app that gets the user's input and writes that to a file "words.txt".
 If file exists and has content, appends new content on a new line.

+### Challenge 7
+A console app that writes the contents of the file "words.txt" to the console.
+If the file has multiple lines, each line is written as a new line.

 ---

 ### Getting Started